logo bannerlogo banner

 Dynamic import is the preferred method of importing yolkbot in the browser.
 It allows you to import only the parts you need, and it works with modern browsers.

-This must be placed in a <script type="module"> tag in your HTML file, like so:
+This must be placed in a script with the type="module" specifier in your HTML file like so:

 <script type="module">